ashleymaeconard/TIMEOR/app/www/timeor_getting_started.md

 ## Important Points to Remember

-- <span style="color:red">We strongly encourage the user to input a read count matrix when possible</span>, as the input filesize limit is 10GB.
+- <span style="color:red">We strongly encourage the user to input a read count matrix when possible</span>, as the input file size limit is 10GB.
 - For larger dataset processing, the user is encouraged to use our ready-to-use Docker image.
 Read steps [here]().
 If that is not possible, please feel free to contact us for specific space requirements. **We are happy to help**.
 - <span style="color:red">While TIMEOR analysis is running, simply make sure to revisit the page at least once an hour.</span>
 - Please click each button just once.